CircuitVerse/Interactive-Book/docs/registers/ps.md

 * Data bits enter in a parallel fashion.

-* The circuit, shown below, is a four-bit parallel input serial output register.
+* The circuit, shown below, is a four-bit parallel-in serial-out register.

 * Output of the previous flip Flop is connected to the input of the next one via a combinational circuit.